 Though Hulu has made the biggest splash with its dystopian drama The Handmaid’s Tale, don’t sleep on the streamer’s excellent comedy series.
 Or its documentaries.
 Or its British co-productions.
 Basically, Hulu has a lot of great TV.
 And if you bundle it with the platform’s Live TV service, well, it’s a pretty great deal.

 Below, the Paste TV writers have voted on our favorite Hulu original series—although we’re being a little loose with that term.
 Hulu’s library of originals isn’t nearly as robust as Netflix (and includes more than a few forgettable missteps), so we’re also including continuations (like The Mindy Project) as well as international co-productions (like Harlots).
-Meanwhile, some shows, like Mrs. America and A Teacher, though produced by FX, were made especially for Hulu as part of a partnership now that FX is also owned by Disney, so they are on the list as well.
-However, we did draw the line at simply “exclusive international streaming rights.”
+However, while some shows, like Reservation Dogs and The Bear, stream exclusively on Hulu, they are produced by FX and are considered FX series.
+So you won’t find them on this list (you will, however, find them on our list of the best FX shows).
+We also draw the line at simply “exclusive international streaming rights.”
 That excludes series like Moone Boy and National Treasure: Kiri, which you can find on our more general list of the 50 Best TV Shows on Hulu.
 Enjoy!

 Created by: Josh Greenbaum